 Graduate Diploma in Early Childhood Teaching

-Students study the Diploma via the Flexible Learning Option (FLO).
-FLO students study their programme by distance and attend three on-campus intensives.
+Students study the Diploma via distance.
+Distance students study their programme off-campus, and attend three on-campus intensives.

-Students wishing to enrol in the GradDipECTeach must have one of the following:
+Students wishing to enrol in the GradDipECTeach must have:

-- qualified for an equivalent bachelor's degree, or
+- qualified for an equivalent bachelor's degree (or higher); or

-- been admitted ad eundem statum as entitled to enrol for the graduate diploma, and
+- been admitted ad eundem statum as entitled to enrol for the Diploma; and

 - approval as a candidate by the Dean of Education and Health Sciences, on the recommendation of a Selection Committee.